zendframework/zend-di/docs/book/cookbook/aot-guide.md

 $generator->generate($scanner->getClassNames());
 ```

+> ### Manually creating a generator instance
+>
-> __Note:__ Before version 3.1 of zend-di, there is no service factory
+> Before version 3.1, no service factory existed for the generator.
+Below is an
-> for the generator, so you had to create the instance manually:
+> example demonstrating manual creation of the generator:
 >
 > ```php
 > <?php